 The Average Lifespan of Dentures

-The Average Lifespan of Dentures from Total Care Implant Dentistry in Palm Desert, CADentures are a common way of replacing your teeth.
+The Average Lifespan of Dentures from Total Care Dentistry & Implants in Palm Desert, CADentures are a common way of replacing your teeth.
 But you might wonder how long you can expect them to last.

 Even though the teeth are durable and robust, that does not mean you can expect them to last forever.
 Keep reading to learn how long you can expect them to last before needing replacement.